emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-to-c1-using-immersion-despite-being-busy-and-disorganized.md

 > At the end of the day, structured language studying is like a fork.
 It can help you eat, but at the end of the day you're going to need to put some food on it if you want to digest anything.

 I kept booking conversation practice lessons with iTalki tutors and eventually added language exchange to the mix.
-I found a German exchange partner through MyLanguageExchange.com and we've been meeting every couple of weeks to chat since then, and I found an in-person German exchange partner at my new university once I started my Masters in Autumn 2020.
+I found a German exchange partner through <a href="https://mylanguageexchange.com" target="_blank">MyLanguageExchange.com</a> and we've been meeting every couple of weeks to chat since then, and I found an in-person German exchange partner at my new university once I started my Masters in Autumn 2020.

 Eventually, all this speaking with sympathetic partners got me over (or mostly over) my embarrassment about speaking German in front of native speakers.
 I started speaking a bit with my partner.
 But he's stubborn and likes English, and  the German I did learn from him was all deepest Austrian dialect... which sometimes actually hurts more than it helps when it came to grammar.
 Talking in front of him and his family was a big motivation boost, though.